 Clothes, gear, and furniture

 Onesies.
 Diapers.
 Crib.
 Stroller.
 Car seat.
 Babies need a lot of stuff.

 The first place to shop should always be your military Exchange.
 Each service branch may call it a different name, but they all offer huge savings on a wide variety of items, including baby clothes, gear, and furniture.
 You pay no sales tax, and most exchanges offer a price matching policy.
 You can even shop online for savings.

 No exchange nearby or they don’t have exactly what you’re looking for?
 Many other stores offer military discounts to help you out.

-At secondhand stores like Once Upon a Child you can find gently used kids clothes, toys, furniture, and other equipment for savings of about 70% off retail.
+At secondhand stores like Once Upon a Child you can find gently used kids clothes, toys, furniture, and other equipment for savings of up to 70% off retail.
 It’s a great way to sell your used kids’ stuff to make some money on those clothes your baby outgrew in a few weeks.

 Consignment sales are fun and inexpensive ways to stock up on baby items.
 Look in your local newspaper and ask around at playgroups to find out when and where these huge saving events are happening in your area.
 For instance, Just Between Friends is a seasonal sales event where you can shop for children’s and maternity items at 50-90% savings.
 You can also sell your used items.
 Many consignment sales let military ID card holders in early to give you first dibs on the best goodies.

 You can find treasures for babies at garage sales as well.
 Like consignment sales, you can find them advertised in your local newspaper or by word of mouth.
 You can also look on Bookoo to search for yard sales in your community.

 And as a general rule, always accept hand-me-downs from friends and family.